jaywaddy/rollygon-site/src/content/tools/basic-tools-pack.md

 ---
-title: Article 3
+title: Basic Tools Pack
 postDate: 2024-11-11
 image:
 description: Description of the article would go into this section right here.
 This could be between one to two sentences.
-contentType: article
+contentType: tool
+price: Free
 tags:
-    - Tool
-    - Guide
+    - Blender
 ---

-This is the body of the article.
+This holds the information and specs about the tool along witht the download link.